ddorn/orbital-2021/readme.md

 ### Building executables

-This section is mostly for me, for future reference, but may be of use to you if you are looking for examples of how to build pygame apps executables.
+This section is mostly for me, for future reference, but may be of use to you if you are looking for examples of how to build pygame apps executables with pyinstaller.

-Currently, all build commands are in [build.sh](./build.sh), and should create the three builds inside the `build/` folder, provided that the script is run in the right environment.
+Currently, all build commands are in the [Makefile](./Makefile) and should create three builds inside the `dist/` folder:

+ - the source zip
+ - a windows executable
+ - a linux executable

+...Provided that the script is run in the right environment.
 Thus the steps here are for the setup of the environment.

-Once the environment is setup, `./build.sh` should be the only thing that is needed to build or rebuild hte binaries.
+Once the environment is setup, `make` should be the only thing that is needed to build or rebuild the binaries.
+Optionally `make zip`, `make linux` or `make windows` will produce only the corresponding build.

 #### For linux

 You need python 3.8 installed.
-The rest is take care of by poetry, but you could also install the dependencies yourself, setup a virtual environment (or not) and run the pyinstaller command.
+The rest is taken care of by poetry, but you could also install the dependencies yourself, setup a virtual environment (or not) and run the pyinstaller command.

-Thus, the only missing dependencies is [poetry](https://python-poetry.org), that you can get from the instructions on their website. otherwise, install them with pip
+Thus, the only missing dependency is [poetry](https://python-poetry.org), that you can get from the instructions on their website. otherwise, install them with pip:

 ```shell script
 python3.8 -m pip install .